-Who should take the NFPA 1033 Fire investigation course?
+Who should take the Fire Investigation Origin and Cause Level I and II course?

 - Several subject matter experts, including Dr. DeHaan, one of the leading experts in the world in the field of fire investigation and author of six editions of Kirk’s Fire Investigation, contributed to the development of the course content.